rscgh/metalearn_rnn/README.md

 * .py is the one to one transferred
 * .py was modified to increase understanding (both task and ...) and includes loaded/saving options + fixing weights ...
-* .py introduces certain modifications
+* .py introduces certain modifications (adam?; different learning rates, different episode sizes)
+* py uses a different training algorithm (as described on XXX)
 * .py introduces a novel task (described in XXX)

+This is my first implementation of a neural

 ## Requirements